 I teach committed, musically competent amateurs (aged 18 or older) as well as professional singers and singing teachers.
 Over 35 years, I have developed broad and deep experience of many different vocal questions, challenges and solutions.
+I draw on detailed knowledge of vocal science, vocal acoustics, teaching and learning methods, performance psychology, and a many years as a professional performer.
 One of the things that I find constantly fascinating and encouraging is that, with the right information, patient practice, and supportive coaching, all of us can always improve our skills.
 For more on this, read my blog article ‘Singing is a learned skill’, or Dan Coyle’s book, ‘The Talent Code‘.
 Singers become skilled, confident, and independent when their learning is thorough, well-organised, and enjoyable.

 We could be a good student-teacher match, if …

-… you fit the basic criteria outlined on this page, including being at least 18 years old, being able to have a lesson Mon-Fri 9:30-6:30 (UK time).
-I have a studio in Oxford (UK) from which I teach.
-It’s great if people can work with me in that space.
-I also have students from all around the world, who learn with me online (Skype, FaceTime, WhatsApp, Zoom).
+… you fit the basic criteria outlined on this page, including being at least 18 years old, and being able to have a lesson Mon-Fri 9:30am-6:30pm (UK time).

 … you want to work on the Four Core Areas